tustin2121/James_Somerton_Transcripts/_videos/UiDcQnavKPI.md

 Why couldn’t we just get the gay sk8er boys?
 Why couldn’t we get the gay sk8er dads?
 It seems clear that not only does the audience want this, but that the studio knows this and wants to play to that audience.
 If everyone wants it… why hold back?
 What’s the rationale?
 What’s the reason?

-It seems that the queerness is being deliberately withheald where it would otherwise fit into the plot.
+It seems that the queerness is being deliberately withheald<sup class="add">[sic: withheld]</sup> where it would otherwise fit into the plot.
 And if this is deliberate, then we can gauge the ethical merits of the situation.
-Really… *Sk8* doesn’t seem like the kind of series that would spurr on an hour long discussion about ethics of representation.
+Really… *Sk8* doesn’t seem like the kind of series that would spurr<sup class="add">[sic: spur]</sup> on an hour long discussion about ethics of representation.
 But as much as the writing does seem to be on the wall about gay coupling in this show, it is — once again — a big load of ‘almost’ representation.
 And the show goes pretty far to ‘almost’ show gay romance.
 But it’s that last <ins>like</ins> ten yards that we’re not crossing for some reason.
 So what’s stopping media like this from making the final step?

 My theory is that shipping is a component of audience engagement that is filling in for something that mass media has lost: merchandising.
 Seeing <ins>as</ins> how merchandising and boys’ love(or more commonly known as BL because it sounds less creepy) are both things that saw great advancement within Japanese media in the 1990s, it’s probably best to start there.
 There had been times when Anime had broken into American Airwaves, like *Astro Boy*, *Speed Racer*, Simba (i mean *Kimba*), and *Sailor Moon*.
 And anime from the 80s like *Akira* have been incredibly influential in modern Hollywood.

 However, among consumer masses, nothing hit quite like *Pokémon*.
 It used to be that cartoons made for kids were created solely as 20 minute commercials to sell you toys.
 Like with the *Transformers* series.
 For a couple years *Transformers* dominated toy shelves and Television.
 It was *Pokémon* before *Pokémon*.
 But *Pokémon*… has been around for twenty years.
 So has Transformers — longer, actually — but *Pokémon* never went away. *Pokémon* was a game-changer, not only because it was an anime tie-in to a video game that was already popular, but it was incredibly toyetic.
 And being able to make toys from characters, creatures, and objects in a piece of visual media is something that American companies had proven to be cash cows before.
 Look at Star Wars.
-With this merchandising angle, a producer can double or even quintuple income by constructing an ongoing series in a way where the plot is intrinsically tied to something that can very easily be made into a toy.Especially when you have a way to refresh <del>the</del><ins>that</ins> toy line every few years.
+With this merchandising angle, a producer can double or even quintuple income by constructing an ongoing series in a way where the plot is intrinsically tied to something that can very easily be made into a toy.
+Especially when you have a way to refresh <del>the</del><ins>that</ins> toy line every few years.

 But where *Pokémon* was more successful... is how characters were so simple and so recognizable that you can stick them on a T-shirt and everyone will know its<sup class="add">[sic: it's]</sup> Pikachu.
 Whereas, to the layman, Starscream and Megatron might not be so easy to tell apart in robot form.
 There’s another problematic ship for you.